O-1A Approval & Success Rate (USCIS Data) (2026)

 What Should Applicants Know About RFEs for O-1A Petitions?

-The most common RFE topics for O-1A petitions are requests for additional documentation of award prestige or publication prominence, evidence of broader national or international scope, additional letters from more credible independent experts, detailed documentation of organisational reputation and the applicant's role within it, and comprehensive industry benchmark data for compensation comparisons.
+The most common RFE topics for O-1A petitions are requests for additional documentation of award prestige or publication prominence, evidence of broader national or international scope, additional letters from more credible independent experts, detailed documentation of organizational reputation and the applicant’s role within it, comprehensive industry benchmark data for compensation comparisons, itinerary problems, and missing required consultations such as an advisory opinion.

-Effective RFE responses address each USCIS concern specifically and directly with the exact evidence requested, rather than restating the original petition arguments or substituting similar but weaker evidence.
-RFEs received under premium processing reset the 15-business-day clock after USCIS receives the response, meaning a petition that receives an RFE under premium processing resolves on a longer total timeline than an approval without an RFE.
+RFEs received under premium processing reset the 15-business-day clock once USCIS receives the response, meaning a petition that receives an RFE under premium processing resolves on a longer overall timeline than one that is approved without an RFE.

 How Should Applicants Build a Strong O-1A Evidence Package?

-Building a strong O-1A petition requires strategic evidence development before filing, not assembling whatever documentation exists at the moment of application.
+Building a strong O-1A petition requires strategic evidence development before filing, rather than assembling whatever documentation exists at the time of application.

 Filing too quickly after minimally meeting three criteria produces petitions that satisfy the threshold but fail the final merits determination.
 Investing six to twelve months building stronger evidence before filing produces petitions that meet the threshold with clarity and pass the final merits review.

-Explore Beyond Border's O-1 visa for founders page for guidance on how O-1A evidence strategy applies specifically to technology founders and entrepreneurs.
+Explore Beyond Border’s O-1 visa for founders page for guidance on how the O-1A evidence strategy applies specifically to technology founders and entrepreneurs.
+When planned correctly, the same evidence can also support a 12-24 month path to permanent residency for founders and entrepreneurs, and O-1 status can provide work authorization while that strategy develops.

 For applicants whose O-1A evidence base also supports an EB-1A extraordinary ability green card petition, filing both simultaneously is the most effective long-term strategy.
 Explore Beyond Border’s EB-1 visa page and EB-1 for Researchers page for guidance on concurrent petition strategy.